Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 Type convert(RewrittenType)
 RewrittenType convert(Type)

-## Extra keep rules
+## Shrinker config

-The last field is `extra_keep_rules`, it includes keep rules that are appended by L8 when shrinking the desugared library.
+The last field is `shrinker_config`, it includes keep rules that are appended by L8 when shrinking the desugared library.
 It includes keep rules related to reflection inside the desugared library, related to enum to have EnumSet working and to keep the j$ prefix.
+It also includes various keep rules to suppor common serializers.

 ## Copyright